mohammedbaqadir/TicketFlow/.github/pull_request_template.md

     - Example: “Added unit tests for new endpoint.”
 - Were any new tests written?
 If not, why?
 - Did you run linting or other checks?

----

-### Checklist

-- [ ] I have tested my changes locally.
-- [ ] All linting checks and tests pass.
-- [ ] Documentation has been updated (if needed).
-- [ ] This PR addresses only one issue or task.
-- [ ] Code has been reviewed for optimizations or improvements.

----

-### Media (Optional)

-- Attach screenshots, videos, or other media demonstrating the change, if relevant.
-  *(Example: Before/after UI comparison, performance metrics, etc.)*